 2026 Adult Class Schedule

 Scholarships are available for all adult classes except Wine, Paint, Canvas & Bowls, Beer, and Bites.
+Click here for more information and to fill out a brief application.

 Wine, Paint, Canvas!